-We include the proof in the appendix.
+We include the proof in the full version [4].
 For proving our main result later on, we need to establish another basic fact about revision diagrams.
 We call a path direct if all of its f-edges (if any) appear after all of its j-edges (if any).
-The following lemma (which appears as a theorem in [5], and for which we include a proof in the appendix as well) shows that we can always choose direct paths:
+The following lemma (which appears as a theorem in [6], and for which we include a proof in [4] as well) shows that we can always choose direct paths:

-LEMMA 3 (Direct Paths.).
+Lemma 3 (Direct Paths.).
 Let x, y be vertices in a revision diagram.
 If $x \to^ y$, there exists a direct path from x to y.